 Pregnancy and fertility during and after chemo

 If you think you might want to have children in the future, it’s important to talk to your doctor about this before starting chemo.
 You need to know if treatment will affect your fertility.
 Many chemo drugs can damage the ovaries, reducing their hormone output.
 Sometimes the ovaries recover after chemo, but sometimes they don’t.
-To learn more, see our document called Fertility and Cancer: What Are My Options?
-(See the “To learn more” section for more information.)
+To learn more, see our document called Fertility and Women With Cancer (See the “To learn more” section for more information.)

 During chemo, women should use birth control to keep from getting pregnant.
 Ask your doctor what kind of birth control is best and safest for you to use.
 Many of the drugs used to treat cancer can harm a fetus.
 If you want to get pregnant, talk with your doctor about how long you should wait after treatment is over.